dkacza/library-api/README.md

 Book can not be lend to user, if:
  - He has already borrowed 3 books.
  - He has not returned a book, which he borrowed more than 50 days ago.

+Users can sort and filter the results when they are getting all the documents from the collection.
+Field limiting and pagination is also implemented for GET requests.

 #### Endpoint documentation
 App is separeted into 3 main data models (users, books and rentals), which can be accessed through separate endpoints.